 UW-Stevens Point does not have a specific application deadline.
-Applicants are permitted to enroll if they apply, are accepted and submit the $100 enrollment deposit before the transfer enrollment limit is reached.
+Applicants are permitted to enroll if they apply, are accepted and confirm enrollment before the transfer enrollment limit is reached.

 Priority for admission will be given to applicants in the following two categories:

 - Transfers with a cumulative grade point average of 2.25 or higher.

 - Transfers from the UW Colleges (two-year campuses), MATC-Madison, MATC-Milwaukee, or Nicolet College with 54 transferable credits and a 2.00 or higher cumulative grade point average.

 Transfers with a cumulative grade point average of 2.00-2.24 will be considered for admission on an individual basis.